sh1dow3r/veloastic/README.md

 ## Logging

-The script logs its activity, including errors and warnings.
+The script logs its activity per JSON file, including errors and warnings.

 ## Contributing